 Hold on to your blessed ability to give and receive Love.
 Hold on to the knowledge of how loved you are.

-Someone once said, "True security lies not in what one has, but in what one can do without."
+once said, "True security lies not in what one has, but in what

 There's a Scriptural exhortation to store one's treasures where they cannot be taken by thieves, nor tarnish and deteriorate.
 There is only one place like that in the physical realm - within the self.
 Wisdom and knowledge can't be taken by thieves.